Unsustainable fishing methods: Obstacles for mitigation

-As fisheries are important both socially and economically, it is difficult to maintain a socioeconomic sustainable management system, which considers the environmental impact of fishing methods; particularly in under-developed regions where communities rely on fisheries for their livelihood.
-An observed trend between fisheries in under-developed regions, is that those regions lack fisheries management and enforcement, and when compared to well-developed and well-managed regions in the world, under-developed regions, on average, account for three-fold greater harvest rates.
+As fisheries are important both socially and economically, it is difficult to maintain a socioeconomic sustainable management system that considers the environmental impact of fishing methods, particularly in under-developed regions where communities rely on fisheries for their livelihood.
+Additionally, under-developed regions tend to lack fisheries management and enforcement.
+When compared to more developed regions in the world, under-developed regions, on average, account for three-fold greater harvest rates.

-This shows an obstacle for the mitigation of unsustainable fishing methods, which is observed to be influenced by a social-ecological trade off.
-In developing regions in world where communities are classified as low-income, fisheries are a means of both food security and income, and with the enforcement of regulations and management, the livelihoods of people within those communities are at stake.
+This shows an obstacle for mitigating unsustainable fishing methods, which is influenced by a social-ecological trade off.
+In developing regions where communities are classified as low-income, fisheries are a means of both food security and income, which are threatened by the enforcement of regulations and management.
 This impact can be observed through the closed fishing season policy for sardines in the Philippines.
-The immediate loss of income to the fisheries worker's low-income households, eroded the favourability of the policy amongst the community; which also poses an implementation issue for future policies and regulations.
+The immediate loss of income to fishery workers' low-income households had eroded the community's favorability of the policy, which also posed an implementation issue for future policies and regulations.

-The challenge of pursuing environmental-based objectives, is the simultaneous maintenance of social sustainability.
-It has been identified that social factors through social conception of human well-being, have the potential to improve the implementation of fisheries regulation and governance.
-This remains a difficult concept in developing fishery regions, such as the Caribbean coral reef fishery, where the implementation of management and regulation upon parrotfish (Sparisoma viride) has seen an initial decrease in income for fishery workers who rely heavily on the species.
-To low income communities, this decrease in income is observed to drastically undermine the management of fisheries.
+The challenge of pursuing environmental-based objectives is the simultaneous maintenance of social sustainability.
+Social factors, through social conception of human well-being, can potentially improve the implementation of fisheries regulation and governance.
+This remains a difficult concept in developing fishery regions, such as Caribbean coral reef fisheries, where managing and regulating parrotfish (Sparisoma viride) resulted in an initial decrease in fishery workers' income, who rely heavily on the species.
+To low income communities, this decreased income drastically undermines the management of fisheries.